-- > Venice Beach Boardwalk Public Expression Permit - All forms of identification must be valid at the time of the election.
+- > Venice Beach Boardwalk Public Expression Permit: includes proof of Boardwalk Lottery participation. - All forms of identification must be valid at the time of the election.

 D. All other credentials not listed above, as well as any questionable credentials, will be accepted at the discretion of the IEA at the time of registration.